pillarjs/cookies/README.md

 Cookies
 =======

 Cookies is a [node.js](http://nodejs.org/) module for getting and setting HTTP(S) cookies.
 Cookies can be signed to prevent tampering, using [Keygrip](https://github.com/jed/keygrip).
+It can be used with the built-in node.js HTTP library, or as Connect/Express middleware.

 ## Requirements